eljou/ts-valid-mongodb/README.md

 Other alternatives as [typegoose](https://www.npmjs.com/package/@typegoose/typegoose) or [type-mongodb](https://www.npmjs.com/package/type-mongodb) make heavy use of @decorators in order to achieve the same goal, but has complex workflows, known issue, or bad support.

-Because of these drawbacks of mongoose and other alternatives **Mongostrict** is born.
+Because of these drawbacks of mongoose and other alternatives **ts-valid-mongo-db** is born.

 ## Versioning